422d Bombardment Squadron: Tactical bomber training

-During the Korean War, Tactical Air Command trained aircrews at Langley Air Force Base, Virginia.
+During the Korean War, Tactical Air Command established a combat crew training school for Douglas B-26 Invader crews at Langley Air Force Base, Virginia.
 The three squadrons of the 4400th Combat Crew Training Group performing this mission were Air National Guard units that had been called up for the war.
-At the start of 1953, these squadrons were released to state control and the 423d Squadron took over the mission, personnel, and equipment of the 115th Bombardment Squadron, which returned to the California Air National Guard.
-It was then equipped with obsolete North American B-45 Tornado light bombers.
-The squadron was inactivated in 1954.
+In January 1953, these squadrons were released to state control and the 422d Squadron took over the mission, personnel, and equipment of the 115th Bombardment Squadron, which returned to the California Air National Guard.
+However, the 422d did not remain with the crew training school, but was assigned to the 4430th Air Base Wing, the host organization for Langley.
+In May, it was attached to the 405th Fighter-Bomber Wing, which had just been activated.
+The squadron began to re-equip with North American B-45 Tornado light bombers.
+In December 1953, the squadron moved to RAF Sculthorpe, England, where it was attached to the 47th Bombardment Wing.
+Three months later, it was inactivated and its personnel and equipment redistributed to the other units of the 47th Wing.

 Strategic Air Command

 From 1958, the Boeing B-47 Stratojet wings of Strategic Air Command (SAC) began to assume an alert posture at their home bases, reducing the amount of time spent on alert at overseas bases.
 The SAC alert cycle divided itself into four parts: planning, flying, alert and rest to meet General Thomas S. Power's initial goal of maintaining one third of SAC's planes on fifteen minute ground alert, fully fueled and ready for combat to reduce vulnerability to a Soviet missile strike.
 To implement this new system B-47 wings reorganized from three to four squadrons.
 The 422d was activated at MacDill Air Force Base, Florida as the fourth squadron of the 305th Bombardment Wing.
 In June of that year, the unit moved to Bunker Hill Air Force Base, Indiana.
 As the 305th Wing transitioned to the Convair B-58 Hustler, the squadron was inactivated in February 1961.